-Table 7.
-Mitigation le 7.
-Mitigation Plan Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility Legal Framework Preparation for Mobilization Preparation Preparation of Documentation and Management Plans Permits The Hazardous Materials Management Plan will be prepared specifically for the site by Drilling Contractor before mobilization Effluent Management Plan will be prepared specifically for the site by Drilling Contractor before mobilization.
-The baseline measurements will be described in the effluent management plan Emergency Response Plan to be updated Occupational Health and Safety Plan to be updated COVID-19 Exposure Prevention, Preparedness, and Response Plan to be updated Waste Management Plan to be updated Stakeholder Management Plan to be updated Water usage permit will be taken in case make-up water will be obtained from groundwater well (before mobilization).
-Included in Project Cost Drilling Contractor's Site Management WB OP.4.01 Exploration Land Preparation Collection of excavated material The topsoil will be stored in an area to be determined in the field separately from the excavation material and re-laid when the activity is completed.
-In order not to lose the yield of the topsoil will be kept moist.
-The excavation material will be stored in a planned manner, and reused for the rehabilitation of the areas.
-Excavation soil shall be kept closed.
-The land use activity will be carried out with good management practice.
+Fable 7.
+Mitigation Stage Activity Impact Definition/Subject Mitigation Measure Cost Responsibility Legal Framework Preparation for Mobilization Preparation Preparation of Documentation and Management Plans Permits The Hazardous Materials Management Plan will be prepared specifically for the site by Drilling Contractor before mobilization Effluent Management Plan will be prepared specifically for the site by Drilling Contractor before mobilization.
+The baseline measurements will be described in the effluent management plan Emergency Response Plan to be updated Occupational Health and Safety Plan to be updated Traffic Management Plan to be updated COVID-19 Exposure Prevention, Preparedness, and Response Plan to be updated Waste Management Plan to be updated Stakeholder Management Plan to be updated Water usage permit will be taken in case make-up water will be obtained from groundwater well (before mobilization).
+Included in Project Cost Drilling Contractor's Site Management WB OP.4.01 Exploration Land Preparation Collection of excavated material The land use activity will be carried out with good management practice.
 Existing roads will be used and will not construct unnecessarily.
 Plantation will be done to prevent erosion.
 Surface stabilization will be ensured after the off-road activity.
-Within the context of prevention and control of soil pollution, waste will not be mixed with excavation material and herbal soil Included in Construction Cost Project Sponsor through Contractor's Site Manager Regulation On Control of Excavation, Construction and Demolition Wastes Regulation on Soil Pollution Control and Contaminated Sites by Point Source WB OP.4.01 EBRD PR1, PR3 IFC PS1, PS3 Land Preparation Erosion-Runoff Drilling Mud-pit Construction Collection of excavated material Exploration Land Preparation & Drilling Works Domestic Solid Wastes Domestic solid wastes should be stored separately from other wastes in sealed and closed garbage containers.
+Within the context of prevention and control of soil pollution, waste will not be mixed with excavation material Included in Construction Cost Project Sponsor through Contractor's Site Manager Regulation On Control of Excavation, Construction and Demolition Wastes Regulation on Soil Pollution Control and Contaminated Sites by Point Source WB OP.4.01 EBRD PR1, PR3 IFC PS1, PS3 Land Preparation Erosion-Runoff Drilling Mud-pit Construction Collection of excavated material Exploration Land Preparation & Drilling Works Domestic Solid Wastes Domestic solid wastes should be stored separately from other wastes in sealed and closed garbage containers.
 It will be given to the municipality at certain periods or will be transported to the nearest solid waste storage area.
 Employees and interested parties will be warned that it is forbidden to pour into lakes and similar receiving environments.
 Sealed garbage containers shall be located near or within the working area.
 Personnel and related persons will be warned not to be confused with other wastes.
 Waste management plan will be implemented.
 Included in Project Cost Project Sponsor through Contractor's Site Manager Regulation on Waste Management EBRD PR3 EU Waste Framework Directive (2008/98/EC) IFC PS1, PS3 WB OP.4.01 Exploration Land Preparation & Drilling Works Packaging Wastes Packaging wastes will be collected separately from other wastes to reduce environmental pollution, to make maximum use of landfill facilities, and to contribute to the economy, regardless of the material used and the source to which they are formed.
-Piggybank (glass, metal, plastic, paper/cardboard, and wood) will be placed in the field of activity where the packaging waste is separated separately.
-Included in Project Cost Project Sponsor through Contractor's Site Manager Regulation on Waste Management Regulation on Control of Packaging Waste EBRD PR3
+Piggybank (glass, metal, plastic, paper/cardboard, and wood) will be placed in the field of activity where the packaging waste is separated separately. dfill facilities, and to and the source to which Included in Project Sponsor through Contractor's Site Regulation on Waste Management Regulation on Control of Packaging Waste EBRD PR3 EU Waste Framework Directive (2008/98/EC)